Skip to content

 Payment Methods

-Cards (Visa, Mastercard, Amex, JCB, UnionPay via connected acquirers), Apple Pay button, Google Pay through connected PSPs, BNPL via Klarna and Affirm partnerships, mobile money through African PSPs, pay-by-link, subscription and recurring billing, pre-auth/capture, MIT/CIT flows, point-of-sale through omnichannel mode, and crypto/stablecoins via the BoomFi and CryptoChill connectors.
-Multilayer tokenization vault stores credentials centrally so switching between PSPs does not lose stored data.
-Smart routing handles cascading: declined card on PSP A, instantly retried on PSP B with the same tokenized credentials, no friction to the end user.
-Bridger Retry claims 15% rescue on the Paybis case and up to 30% acceptance lift in marketing material.
-The 30% figure is upper-bound marketing; 8-15% is the realistic range for most operators.
+Cards (Visa, Mastercard, Amex, JCB, UnionPay via connected acquirers), the Apple Pay button, Google Pay through connected PSPs, BNPL via Klarna and Affirm partnerships, mobile money through African PSPs, pay-by-link, subscription and recurring billing, pre-auth/capture, MIT/CIT flows, point-of-sale through omnichannel mode, and crypto/stablecoins via the BoomFi and CryptoChill connectors.
+A multilayer tokenization vault stores credentials centrally so switching between PSPs does not lose stored data.
+Smart routing handles cascading: a declined card on PSP A is instantly retried on PSP B with the same tokenized credentials, with no friction to the end user.
+Bridger Retry claims 15% rescue on the Paybis case and up to 30% acceptance lift in marketing material (the new platform reframes this as 'up to 20% more declined transactions recovered').
+The 30% figure is upper-bound marketing, while 8-15% is the realistic range for most operators.

 Verticals

-Forex/CFD and crypto are the historical strongholds — that is where BridgerPay was founded, where most named clients sit, and where the cascading retry logic has the most measurable impact (high decline volumes, high recovery value). iGaming is served as one of several verticals rather than the headline focus.
-Casino 888 is named on the website but there is no published gambling case study, no dedicated iGaming compliance team in the public record, and no SoftSwiss/EveryMatrix/Slotegrator platform connectors documented.
-Retail (James Allen, Blue Nile, Zalora), travel (One Two Trip, Passport Card), and SaaS round out the customer base.
-The 'vertical agnostic' positioning is real but it cuts both ways — BridgerPay is not iGaming-specialized the way Praxis is or as deeply LATAM-native as PayRetailers.
+Forex/CFD and crypto are the historical strongholds, since that is where BridgerPay was founded, where most named clients sit, and where the cascading retry logic has the most measurable impact (high decline volumes, high recovery value). iGaming is served as one of several verticals rather than the headline focus.
+Casino 888 is named on the website, but there is no published gambling case study, no dedicated iGaming compliance team in the public record, and no SoftSwiss/EveryMatrix/Slotegrator platform connectors documented.
+Retail (James Allen, Blue Nile, Zalora), travel (One Two Trip, Passport Card) and SaaS round out the customer base.
+The 'vertical agnostic' positioning is real, but it cuts both ways, since BridgerPay is not iGaming-specialized the way Praxis is or as deeply LATAM-native as PayRetailers.

 Methods